-If you are interested in information about fixes that have been added in each release, see the Release Notes(Link opens in a new window) page on the Tableau website.
+If you are interested in information about fixes that have been added in each release, see the Known Issues(Link opens in a new window) page.

 Beginning with 2021.4, Tableau is moving from a 30-month support policy to a 24-month support policy for all products.
 All new versions will have 24 months of support provided by our Support organisation including the availability of maintenance releases.